sciZer0/7/v/README.md

 This is because Bitcoin was the first decentralized token and the creator, in order for the Bitcoin blockchain to get started, had to use reliable solutions – not necessarily simultaneously long-termly-efficient but necessarily reliable.

-Including, in order for the Bitcoin blockchain to get started, the creator at start had to use the extremely-reliable incentive system, implementing the unproportionally big rewards for the most earliest adopters (miners) and hence predefining the terrible Gini — and also to use the sufficiently-reliable but unfortunately long-termly-extremely-inefficient consensus, predefining the long-termly extremal inefficiency of the Bitcoin blockchain.
+Including, in order for the Bitcoin blockchain to get started, the creator at start had to use the extremely-reliable incentive system, implementing the unproportionally big rewards for the most earliest adopters (miners) and hence predefining the terrible Gini — and also to use the extremely-reliable but unfortunately long-termly-extremely-inefficient consensus, predefining the long-termly extremal inefficiency of the Bitcoin blockchain.

 Fortunately, we now have the opportunity to find and use solutions that are both long-termly reliable and long-termly efficient, simultaneously.